March Field Air Museum: Aircraft on display

+Events

+The museum held an annual gala celebration.

 In the media

-Television

 The March Field Air Museum was featured on an episode of Ghost Adventures in 2018.
 The team of paranormal investigators investigated paranormal claims of artifacts being thrown out of their glass cases by an unseen force while in the Main Hangar, voices of children who died with their mother from the flu when they lived on the property before the Restoration Hangar was built, and sounds of soldiers preparing for battle while in the Lockheed C-141 Starlifter display aircraft.